thatrevguy/windows_firewall/README.md

 #### [`template(windows_firewall\validate_rules.ps1)`]
 Loops over generated rule object array and throw exit code 1 if these conditions exist:
 * 'System defined rules that should be disabled.'
-* 'Puppet defined rules that due not match their system rule counterpart or do exist.'
+* 'Puppet defined rules that due not match their system rule counterpart or do not exist.'
 * 'Puppet defined rules that are set as absent but still exist on system.'

 #### [`template(windows_firewall\apply_rules.ps1)`]